 The reverse approach is also used to help identify the cause.
 You can ask where the problem is not occurring.
 This approach may also lead you to possible solutions to your problem.
 For example, if the problem never occurs on the first or second shift, you should focus on the processes and the people that work on the third shift to locate the cause.
 The “Is/Is Not Analysis” is seldom used alone, but it may be the first step toward locating the cause of a quality problem.

 Root Cause Analysis Tool # 3 – Fishbone Diagram

 This name comes from the shape of the diagram.
 Other names for this diagram are the “Cause and Effect” or “Ishikawa” diagram.
 If a problem is occurring in low frequency and has always existed, this might not be your first tool.
 However, I typically start with this tool when I am doing an investigation of nonconforming product—especially when rejects suddenly appear.

 If you are baffled about the cause of a problem, brainstorming the possible causes in a group sometimes works.
 However, I like to organize and categorize the ideas from a brainstorming session into the “6Ms” of the Fishbone Diagram.

 Root Cause Analysis Tool # 4 – Pareto Analysis

-The fourth root cause analysis tool is the Pareto Analysis–named after Antoine Pareto.
+The fourth root cause analysis tool is the Pareto Analysis named after Antoine Pareto.
 This tool is also a philosophy that was the subject of a book called The 80/20 Principle: The Secret to Achieving More with Less.
 The Pareto Analysis is used to organize a large number of nonconformities and prioritize the quality problems based upon the frequency of occurrence.
 The Pareto Chart presents each challenge in descending order from the highest rate to the lowest frequency.
 After you perform your Pareto Analysis, you should open a CAPA for the #1 problem, and then open a CAPA for the #2 problem.
 If you get to #3, consider yourself lucky to have the time and resources for it.
+We have an example of a Pareto Chart in our article on FDA 483 inspection observations from 2013.